Bella Hadid No Longer Cares About Ex The Weeknd Dating Selena Gomez

-Leave it to Bella Hadid‘s mom, Yolanda Hadid, to air her daughter’s dirty laundry on national TV.
+Leave it to Bella Hadid‘s mom, Yolanda Hadid, to divulge details about her daughter’s love life on national TV.
 On Tuesday’s episode of “Watch What Happens Live” with Andy Cohen, the 53-year-old mom of three was asked how her daughter feels about her ex, The Weeknd, and his new girlfriend, Selena Gomez.
-And, like the embarrassing mom she is, Yolanda clearly fessed up.
+And, like the embarrassing mom she is, Yolanda ‘fessed up fast.

 “Does Bella care that The Weeknd is with Selena Gomez?”
 Cohen asked.